tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 to figure out what $b$ is.

 We can use RSA to create a KEM.
-The idea is that we want the pre-image $x$ to be our key, and then
+The pre-image $x$ will be our key, and then
 $y := x^e \mod N$ is our ciphertext, hiding the key.
 The recipient can use their secret to unwrap $x$ from this ciphertext.
 Now, because $\mathbb{Z}/(N)$ may not be a very useful key by itself, we also make use of a hash function $H : \mathbb{Z}/(N) \to \bold{K}$, so that we can derive a more useful key from $x$.

+For example, if we wanted to use our key for encryption with AES, or ChaCha20, we'd want to use a hash function from integers to 256 bit keys.

 More formally, we define the following KEM: